 Nyasha Boldon is a research fellow at the Institute for Veterans and Military Families (IVMF) at Syracuse University.
-Boldon holds a M.P.H. with a specialization in epidemiology from SUNY Albany, along with two degrees from Syracuse University, including a M.A. in sociology from the Maxwell School of Citizenship and Public Affairs , and a B.A. in political science, graduating magna cum laude with distinction.
+Boldon holds a M.P.H. with a specialization in epidemiology from SUNY Albany, along with two degrees from Syracuse University, including a M.A. in sociology from the Maxwell School of Citizenship and Public Affairs , and a B.A. in political science.
+She graduate magna cum laude with a distinction in political science.
 Previously, Boldon worked at the New York State Department of Health, conducting research and data analysis on several projects focused on HIV/AIDS, community integration of nursing home population, quality of life, traumatic brain injury, and Medicaid.
 Boldon also interned at the New York State Assembly, where she worked on education reform.

-ROSALINDA VASQUEZ MAURY, M.S.
+ROSALINDA VASQUEZ MAURY

-Rosalinda Maury is the Director of Applied Research and Analytics at IVMF at Syracuse University.
-Rosalinda has conducted research in a multitude of areas including the effects of personal financial mismanagement behaviors, training needs assessment, workload assessment, job and occupational analysis, equal pay for equal work, job compatibility assessment, and factors affecting military spouse and veteran employment.
-In addition, Rosalinda has extensive experience in survey development and worldwide data collection, and has been responsible for developing, implementing, and managing surveys for both large and small data sets.
-Maury's work has been featured in numerous publications and has presented at countless professional conferences.
-Maury holds master of science (MS) degree in psychology from the University of Texas at San Antonio.
+Rosalinda Maury is the Director of Applied Research and Analytics at the IVMF at Syracuse University.
+She has worked on numerous projects, including the effects of personal finan cial mismanagement behaviors, training needs assessment, workload assessment, job and occupational analysis, equal pay for equal work, job compatibility assessment, and factors effecting military spouse and veteran employment.
+She has extensive experience in survey development and worldwide data collection and has been responsible for developing, imple menting and managing surveys for data collection on the large and small scale for organi zations and government sectors.
+Her work has been featured in numerous publications and has presented at various professional conferences.
+Maury received her Master of Science in psychology from the University of Texas at San Antonio.